All Episodes

 This is exactly the kind of thing that I'm talking about.

-Now we can look at this two different ways.
+Now, we can look at this two different ways.

-I don't want the Obama people to know who they are, but we're we're on their mailing list.
+I don't want the Obama people to know who they are, but we're on their mailing list.

 We get them all.

-And one of them that I saw this week was I really want to win this election.
+And one of them that I saw this week was: I really want to win this election.

 Not for me and Michelle.